telerik/ajax-docs/controls/calendar/functionality/navigation-controls-settings.md

-**RadCalendar** provides a number of properties to let you customize the appearance of the [navigation controls]({%slug calendar/accessibility-and-internationalization/radcalendar-month-navigation%}) that appear in the calendar title bar.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) provides a number of properties to let you customize the appearance of the [navigation controls]({%slug calendar/accessibility-and-internationalization/radcalendar-month-navigation%}) that appear in the calendar title bar.

 ## Navigation buttons